 Land Use Planning

 After its formation, Earth Conservancy developed a series of comprehensive land use plans, which at the time were unprecedented in Luzerne County.
 Each plan focused on a different aspect of potential development in the region.
 All incorporated environmental, economic, and social Best Management Practices to guide the reclamation of EC’s 16,496 acres.
-To date, Earth Conservancy has completed seven major land use plans, which are available via separate pages on this website.
+To date, EC has completed nine major land use plans and feasibility studies, which are available from links on the Land Use Planning drop-down list.

 Land Use Plan (1996)